DTW-MIC Coexpression Networks from Time-Course Data: Results

-For each experiment, we built the corresponding Pearson and DTWMIC coexpression networks, and we computed the HIM distance of both the inferred networks from the GNW gold standard.
-The results are reported in Table~\ref{tab:gnw} and they show that the DTWMIC networks are consistently closer to the gold standard than the corresponding Pearson WGCNA graph.
+In each of the three cases $\textrm{Yeast}_{20}$, $\textrm{Ecoli}_{20}$ and $\textrm{Ecoli}_{50}$, a network is inferred both by PCC and by DTW-MIC from each of the time course dataset $\{d_1,\ldots,d_{10}\}$, and the obtained graph is compared via the HIM distance to the corresponding ground truth network.
+As an example, in Fig.~\ref{fig:gnw_nets} we show the true $\textrm{Yeast}_{20}$ graph and the corresponding networks as reconstructed from the dataset $d_1$ by PCC and by DTW-MIC.
+The results are reported in Table~\ref{tab:gnw} and summarized in the box and whisker plot of Fig.~\ref{fig:gnw_bw}.
+The networks inferred by DTW-MIC are consistently closer to the true network than the PCC graphs, with also smaller standard deviation over the 10 experiments.

-For the $\textrm{Yeast}_{20}$ dataset, we further generated 4 time course datasets of the same length as above, but with a dual gene knockout.
-Also in this configuration, the DTWMIC inferred networks were closer to the gold standard: in the 4 experiments, their HIM distances were 0.23, 0.21, 0.24 and 0.21, while for the Pearson correlation networks the corresponding values were 0.30, 0.27, 0.31 and 0.47 respectively.
+For the $\textrm{Yeast}_{20}$ dataset, 4 additional time course datasets were generated on the same timepoints, but with a dual gene knockout: the curve of gene YNL221C in Fig.∼\ref{fig:gnw_ts} is an example of the generated trajectories.
+Again, the DTW-MIC inferred networks are closer to the gold standard than the PCC graphs: in the 4 experiments, the HIM distances for DTW-MIC are 0.23, 0.21, 0.24 and 0.21, while for PCC networks the corresponding values are 0.30, 0.27, 0.31 and 0.47 respectively.